Veo cómo cantas (Mexican game show)

-Veo cómo cantas (I see how you sing) is a Mexican television mystery music game show based on the South Korean program I Can See Your Voice.
-It premiered on the American television network Univision on 6 August 2023, followed by its Mexican airing debut on Las Estrellas on 20 August 2023.
+Veo cómo cantas is a Mexican television mystery music game show based on the South Korean program I Can See Your Voice, featuring its format where a guest artist and contestant(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
+It first premiered on the American Spanish-language network Univision on 6 August 2023, followed by its Mexican airing debut on Las Estrellas on 20 August 2023.